xcodelyokox/AMDClaw/README.md

 ## Exit behavior

-- If systemd was not active yet, the bash script writes `/etc/wsl.conf` and exits with code 10.
-The PowerShell Quick Start handles this automatically.
-If using Option B, run `wsl --shutdown` from PowerShell, reopen Ubuntu, and rerun.
+- If systemd was not active yet, the script writes `/etc/wsl.conf` and exits with code 10.
+Run `wsl --shutdown` from PowerShell, reopen Ubuntu, and rerun the script.
 - If LM Studio is not reachable, the script installs everything it can, then exits with instructions to start the LM Studio server and rerun.